rks101/isdp/README.md

      * [Android App Permissions](#android-app-permissions)

 ## Shannon's Maxim
 Shannon's Maxim => _We should always assume that the enemy will fully know how our system works._
+rks: So, can we make it easy, make it explicit, to make better, to break better, to defend better?

 ## OSINT
 We hear about OSINT => _Open Source INTelligence_ often in the context of information security and data privacy to gather data stealthily or by knocking on the servers' doors.